vatpac-technology/sops/docs/controller-skills/extending.md

 Controllers may also assist others by putting the frequency designator in the label prior to handing off an aircraft to another ENR controller. eg, controlling **BLA**, transferring aircraft bound for YPAD to **MUN**, who is also extending to **TBD**: Put `MUN` in label prior to handoff.

-## Remarks
-When extending, include in your remarks, *"Extending to (Sector) (frequency), (Sector) (frequency), etc.* .

-!!! example
-    Melbourne Centre
-    **Extending to HUO 122.6, MUN 132.6, GUN 128.4**
-    Airspace, Charts, Tools - vats.im/pac/pilot
-	ATC feedback - helpdesk.vatpac.org

-!!! example
-    Coral Approach
-    **Extending to RKA 123.75**
-    Airspace, Charts, Tools - vats.im/pac/pilot
-	ATC feedback - helpdesk.vatpac.org

-This will have the benefit of:

-- Helping pilots be aware of whether or not they are in your airspace, so they are less likely to start taxiing without a clearance or traffic statement
-- Helping pilots know which frequency to use.

-Proper frequency management and remarks formatting also ensures that extended sectors are displayed correctly on coverage maps.

-- The [VATPAC Coverage map](https://map.vatpac.org/static/map.html) will display sectors based on controllers' active and cross-coupled frequencies.
-- [VATSIM Radar](https://map.vatsim.net) will display sectors listed in controllers' remarks, where the formatting above has followed.

 ## Workload Management
 It is very easy to start controlling to several adjacent sectors when traffic is calm, have traffic quietly build up until, until all of a sudden, the workload exceeds ones' capacity and becomes overwhelming.
 This situation is often caused by *'overextending'*: there is simply too much traffic in the area/on frequency for a single controller to manage.